 Roughly 20 new Pops roll out of the company’s 200,000-square-foot warehouse space in Everett, Washington every month; each winter, the company issues a catalog for retailers previewing the year’s coming releases.
 Collectors treat it like the Sears Wish Book, poring over additions to existing series and new properties that give them a warm twinge of recognition.
 That retro chord is a big reason why it’s unlikely Funko will suffer the same fate as Beanie Babies, which couldn’t offer a Doc Brown plush.
 Today’s cult movie is tomorrow’s childhood memory, even if it takes a decade.

 Wilkinson has ticked off most of his own personal Pop! projects, like The Fifth Element and Willy Wonka.
-Of the few major franchises to elude Funko, James Bond remains just out of reach.
-“It starts and it stops,” Wilkinson says of negotiations.
-Nintendo is another holdout.
-“They don’t like seeing their characters altered.”
-(Among the recently converted: J.K.
-Rowling, whose Harry Potter is finally in Pop! form after years of rejection.
-There might be hope for Seinfeld yet.)
+Of the few major franchises to elude Funko, James Bond recently joined the fold; so did Harry Potter.
+Nintendo, however, is a longstanding holdout.
+“They don’t like seeing their characters altered," Wilkinson says.

 Despite its modest footprint in the billion-dollar toy world, Funko has grown large enough to make the notion of collecting everything impossible.
 Cohen flips through the catalog to see if a specific series has expanded, or if a new one piques his interest, but had to abandon the idea of keeping a spreadsheet of everything.
 “It’s impossible now,” he says.